Atlas-OS/docs/docs/getting-started/post-installation/hardware/updating-the-bios.md

 ## :material-clipboard-list-outline: Prerequisites

-- A USB stick, preferably 32GB or less
+- A USB stick, preferably smaller than 32GB
     - If you only have a USB stick larger than 32GB, it will still work but you will need to do an extra step.
 - Up to an hour for the process